p-en-o-cw-2016/testbed-provided/README.md

 Loading a new while there is a drone in the simulator will keep the drone in the previous world.
 Reconnect the autopilot in this case.

 # Remarks
 As this is the first version of our testbed it could contain some mistakes.
-Please report all your issues on the wiki.
+Please report all your issues via the Issues tab of this website.